Actors know: self-tape auditions can be a blessing and a curse.

-On the other hand, it can be a technical nightmare (lighting, sound, UPLOADING?!)
+On the other hand, self-taping can be a technical nightmare, (lighting, sound, UPLOADING?!)
 It can also be a MAJOR time suck because you end up taking TOO much time with the character.
 (15 takes of the same scene, is 12 takes too many.)

 **DISCLAIMER: These tips pertain to when you are taping at home.
 If you don’t want to worry about any of these technical issues, there are a number of wonderful self-tape companies, as well as fabulous audition coaches (ahem) who will coach AND tape you.

 The Self-Taping Technical Basics: Sound, Lighting, Frame and Backdrop.

 This is what a normal audition looks like in our office:

 You can see that our frame is fairly tight – from about the mid-bust/chest to just above the head.
 We use a softbox lights and plain blue paper as our backdrop.
 We also mic all of our actors with lavaliers.

 This is a fairly standard casting set-up.
 There will, of course, be variations in every casting office, but this gives you a general idea.

 The TECHNICAL goal of self-tapes is to make them look like they were done in a casting office.

 (ANY casting/professional office – you don’t need to copy the photo above.)

 This way, they won’t look markedly different than someone who came in to read live.